K. Anbazhagan: Political career

+Early career

-Anbazhagan resigned as a Lecturer at Pachaiyappa's College to contest elections and was elected from Egmore to the Madras Legislative Assembly in 1957.
-He was a member of the Madras legislative council between 1962–1967 and a close confidant of the DMK founder C. N. Annadurai.
-He was a member of Lok Sabha between 1967 and 1971.
+Anbazhagan resigned his position from the Pachaiyappa's College to contest elections the elections to contest the 1957 Madras State Legislative Assembly election.
+He was elected as a Member of Legislative Assembly from Egmore.
+He was a member of the Madras Legislative Council from 1957 to 1967.
+In the 1967 Indian general election, he was elected as a member of the Lok Sabha from the Tiruchengode Lok Sabha constituency.
 In 1971, he served as Social Welfare minister of Tamil Nadu.
 He had given up his M.L.A. position, representing Park Town constituency, in 1984 putting forward the Tamil Eelam issue.
 He was elected from Harbour constituency in 1996, 2001 and 2006.
 He served as the opposition leader of Tamil Nadu assembly from 2001 to 2006.

+General secretary of DMK

 Beyond his prominent public roles, Anbazhagan was widely regarded as a principal strategist within the Dravida Munnetra Kazhagam.
 Scholars and party observers have noted that he frequently served as the chief architect behind the party’s election campaigns and policy formulations.
 Anbazhagan played a significant advisory role in several key areas, including candidate selection—ensuring caste and regional balance within the party’s electoral tickets—and in drafting speeches and framing messages, drawing upon his background in literature and rhetoric to shape the DMK’s communication style.
 He was also influential in policy planning, particularly in aligning welfare measures with Dravidian ideological precepts.
 Although his influence was less visible to the public compared to the party’s frontline leaders, party insiders have often described Anbazhagan as the “backroom strategist,” whose counsel guided the DMK’s electoral tactics and political alliances.

 During his tenure as General Secretary of the Dravida Munnetra Kazhagam (DMK), K. Anbazhagan was involved in the disproportionate assets case concerning AIADMK leader J. Jayalalithaa.
 He filed a petition in the Supreme Court requesting the transfer of the case's trial from Tamil Nadu to Karnataka, citing concerns about ensuring a fair judicial process.
 Anbazhagan subsequently participated as a petitioner and observer in the legal proceedings, which received extensive media coverage and concluded with a landmark judgment.